 If you’re interested in becoming a volunteer firefighter, you should consider a number of factors.
 These include tax incentives, physical fitness, and tuition reimbursement.
 Here are some other advantages of volunteering: It doesn’t require any formal training, and many fire departments welcome drop-in visitors.
 Some will let you ride in a fire truck with a firefighter and tour their station.
 Others will require a physical ability test and a background check.

-Quick Strategies on Becoming a Volunteer Firefighter
+Quick Strategies For Becoming A Volunteer Firefighter

 A proposed bill that would grant tax breaks to volunteer firefighter and emergency medical services (EMS) volunteers is gaining momentum in the U.S. House of Representatives.
-Sponsored by Rep. Lou Barletta (R-PA), the measure would exempt volunteer firefighters and EMTs from the employer shared responsibility provisions.
+Sponsored by Rep. Lou Barletta (R-PA), the measure would exempt volunteer firefighters and EMTs from the employer-shared responsibility provisions.
 This would allow the volunteer firefighters and EMS workers to receive an additional 10% tax break.

 The measure would include volunteer fire companies and EMS agencies and exempt them from paying the $22 per copy fee for the Fire and EMS Fund.
 Additionally, it would establish the Tuition Assistance for Active Volunteers program, which would provide tuition assistance to active firefighters and EMS workers.
 The measure is modeled after the Pennsylvania National Guard’s educational assistance program for its members.